 Breeding

-The female will produce between 500-1000 eggs on a smooth, flat stone that the male has cleaned and prepared for her.
-The male and female both keep watch over their eggs and fry.
-It takes 48 hours for the eggs to hatch and another 72 hours for the fry to become free swimming.
-The fry can then be fed finely crushed flake foods and newly hatched brine shrimp.
+Breeding Flag Cichlids can be a rewarding experience.
+The female will produce between 500-1000 eggs on a smooth, flat stone that the male has cleaned and prepared.
+Both parents will guard their eggs and fry diligently.
+The eggs usually hatch within 48 hours, and after another 72 hours, the fry will become free-swimming.
+At this stage, they can be fed finely crushed flake foods and newly hatched brine shrimp to support their growth.

 Lifespan